 Crop Wild Relatives Mining

-My research has extensively involved mining genetic diversity from crop wild relatives (CWR) to uncover valuable traits for crop improvement, particularly in wheat and mint.
-In wheat, a major focus has been on vernalization genes, where I identified natural genetic variations from ancient wheats and wild relatives to understand adaptations like spring growth habits.
-For instance, my 2015 publication in Proceedings of the National Academy of Sciences revealed the origin of spring growth in ancient South Asian wheats through the VERNALIZATION 4 (VRN4) gene, drawing from genetic diversity in wild and ancient accessions to map alleles that reduce vernalization requirements.
-This work utilized germplasm collections to characterize epistatic interactions and polymorphisms in vernalization loci (e.g., VRN-D4 and VRN-A1), enabling the mining of alleles for breeding winter cereals adapted to diverse climates.
+My research focuses on harnessing genetic diversity from crop wild relatives (CWR) to enhance traits for crop improvement, with an emphasis on wheat and mint.
+In wheat, I have explored vernalization genes to identify natural genetic variations in ancient wheats and wild relatives, enabling adaptations such as spring growth habits.
+A key finding, published in 2015 in Proceedings of the National Academy of Sciences, traced the origin of spring growth in ancient South Asian wheats to the VERNALIZATION 4 (VRN4) gene.
+By leveraging genetic diversity from wild and ancient accessions, I mapped alleles that reduce vernalization requirements, focusing on epistatic interactions and polymorphisms in loci like VRN-D4 and VRN-A1.
+This work supported the development of winter cereals adapted to diverse climates using germplasm collections.

-In mint, an aromatic crop, I led surveys of the U.S. National Plant Germplasm System (NPGS) collection between 2018 and 2021, identifying novel peppermint-type oil sources from wild relatives like Mentha longifolia.
-This effort validated breeding strategies to enhance oil yields by incorporating induced and natural genetic variation from wild accessions, resulting in varieties like 'Velvet' peppermint, which offers higher yields and is now in commercial production.
-My approach often involves characterizing germplasm for traits like disease resistance and yield, as seen in field trials and mutant populations, contributing to pre-breeding materials released for commercial use in thousands of acres.
+In mint, an aromatic crop, I conducted surveys of the U.S. National Plant Germplasm System (NPGS) collection from 2018 to 2021, identifying novel peppermint-type oil sources from wild relatives such as Mentha longifolia.
+This research validated breeding strategies to boost oil yields by incorporating induced and natural genetic variation from wild accessions.
+The result was the development of varieties like 'Velvet' peppermint, which offers higher yields and is now commercially produced.
+My approach integrates germplasm characterization for traits like disease resistance and yield, utilizing field trials and mutant populations to develop pre-breeding materials adopted across thousands of acres for commercial use.

 Genomic Tools Development in Orphan Crops